You are here

 Column 2.
 Pay Group

-If a person discharged prior to 30 November 1995 and has claimed compensation for a period after 30 November 1995, their equivalent rank and pay group immediately after the 30 November 1995 pay restructure must be established (via Defence).
+If a person discharged prior to 30 November 1995 and has claimed compensation for a period after 30 November 1995, their equivalent rank and pay group immediately prior to the 30 November 1995 pay restructure must be established (via Defence).
+It is not required that a request is made to Defence for the post-1995 rank and pay information as this can be established using the Defence Determination (available via link above).

 Prior to 1 October 2001